 3. It took almost five months for the DoorDash food delivery company to detect a data breach that affected 4.9 million customers, delivery workers, and merchants.
 Stolen data included email and delivery addresses, phone numbers, and hashed passwords.
 DoorDash claimed a third-party service provider caused the breach.

-4. Another security breach caused by a third party happened to Capital One in 2019.
+4. A third party caused another breach concerning data security in the banking industry that happened to Capital One in 2019.
 A former worker of Amazon Web Services, Capital One’s cloud hosting company, gained access to more than 100 million Capital One customer accounts and credit card applications.
 The stolen information included social security numbers, bank account numbers, names, addresses, and credit information.

 5. Singaporean doctor Ler Teck Siang misused his privileged access to confidential information and shared screenshots of the Singaporean HIV Registry with US citizen Mikhy Farrera Brochez.
 As a result, a database with the names and addresses of 14,200 people was leaked in 2019.